openhab/openhab-addons/bundles/org.openhab.binding.pixometer/README.md

 | last_refresh_date  | The last time that the current thing has been updated. | DateTime            | false    |

 ## Full Example

-> Note: All usedata values and ressourceIDs are only examples!

 pixometer.things: